KnightOS/KnightOS/boot-patch/README.md

 KnightOS.

 **WARNING**: This is a somewhat dangerous activity.
-While extremely unlikely to encounter problems, this patch will modify a section of the calcualtor that is usually protected from modification.
+While extremely unlikely to encounter problems, this patch will modify a section of the calculator that is usually protected from modification.
 If something were to go wrong, this could potentially permanently render your calculator unusable.
 That being said, such a scenario is extremely unlikely, but proceed at your own risk.